-The competition opens on 29th January 2019, and closes on Friday 8th March.
+The competition opens on Thursday 16th January 2020, and will close at 8pm on Thursday 27th February 2020.
 To take part, all you need to do is write a story of no more than 500 words about anything you like.
 You have to be 5–13 years old and live in the UK to enter.
 To find out more about the competition, take a look at the 500 Words website.

 Don't worry if you're not sure what to write about!
 We have lots of tips and advice to help get your ideas flowing.